MichaIng/DietPi-Docs/docs/software/cloud.md

                 ![Import certificate on macOS, screenshot 2](../assets/images/import_cert_mac_2.png)
             4. On the "Keychain" dropdown, select "System".
             5. Select "Add".
-            6. Enter an administratior username and password.
+            6. Enter an administrator username and password.
             7. Select "Modify Keychain".
                 ![Import certificate on macOS, screenshot 3](../assets/images/import_cert_mac_3.png)
             8. Double-click on the certificate in the list.